-Mayor de Blasio knows we can keep New York City safe while building a fairer criminal justice system.
+Mayor de Blasio knows we can stay safe while building a fairer criminal justice system.
 With record-low crime and fewer inmates, the Mayor has shown we can have less incarceration and a safer city.

 Reducing Arrests and Warrants